Make use of high quality 360 imagery with one pass that collects data for many uses.

-Innovative ways companies can use geospatial data from a 360° mobile mapping camera and how surveying companies can scale data capture and use for multiple customers
+Innovative ways companies can use geospatial data from a 360° mobile mapping camera, and how surveying companies can scale data capture and use for multiple customers

 This means that some are contracting professional surveying companies to conduct the survey.
 Others are sending their own personnel out to the field to collect with a multitude of devices.

 This is a highly inefficient means of data collection.
-It is timely and costly and the different tools used to conduct the surveys produce different levels of quality.
+It is timely and costly, and the different tools used to conduct the surveys produce different levels of quality.

 But it doesn’t have to be this way.
 There is a simple solution.

-Data Subscription
+Data subscription

-What if instead of each end user having to devise their own method and means of collecting and visualizing street-view data for their unique use case, they could all simply find the relevant information in one all-encompassing platform.
+What if, instead of each end user having to devise their own method and means of collecting and visualizing street-view data for their unique use case, they could all simply find the relevant information in one all-encompassing platform?

-And what if the data was updated on a regular basis so that users could look back in time to compare the changes in the site across the lifetime of the project or further back in history to gain a fuller picture.
+And what if the data were updated on a regular basis so that users could look back in time to compare the changes in the site across the lifetime of the project or further back in history to gain a fuller picture.

-i.e. a comprehensive and historical map of the entire town, city or even country.
+i.e., a comprehensive and historical map of the entire town, city, or even country.

 The concept is simple.
 One product, one subscription.

-As an added feature there might also be some measurement tools, anonymization, as well as AI asset identification to further enrich the visual data.
+As an added feature, there might also be some measurement tools, anonymization, as well as AI asset identification to further enrich the visual data.

 What are the benefits to end-users